How Long Do Eyeshadow Palettes Last?

 How Long Should You Keep Eyeshadow?

-Generally, most powdered eyeshadow is made to last 2-3 years.
-However, the specific longevity of your shadow will be dependent on the brand and the ingredients that were used in manufacturing.
+However, the specific longevity of your shadow will depend on the brand and the ingredients used in its manufacture.

 If you have cream or water-based eyeshadow, it expires a lot quicker than powdered eyeshadow – in under a year.